mpenet/legba/README.md

   which consistently ranks on the top of the java based json-schema validator.

-* Be server adapter agnostic, it should be **usable with any RING compliant server adapter**
+* Be server adapter agnostic, it should be **usable with any RING compliant server adapter** (jetty, http-kit, aleph, hirundo, etc...)

-* Provide building blocks to **build your own routing schemes** or **plug onto any existing router**
+* Provide building blocks to **build on top of your preferred routing libraries** or **plug onto any existing router**

-* But **also provide a default, easy to use single handler entry point** with routing for a given schema, built on the aformentioned primitives
+* But **also provide a default, easy to use single handler entry point** with routing for a given schema, built on the aforementioned primitives

-* Provide detailed, informative and customizable **error messages**
+* Provide **detailed**, informative and **customizable error messages**

 ## How does it work

-Legba provides simple paths to run an OpenAPI based server.

 You can either:

-* Rely on `s-exp.legba/openapi-handler`: from an OpenAPI file and a map of `[method path]` -> `handler` matching the routes of the schema returns a single handler that will manage routing and perform validation and marshalling of the data according to the schema.
-Routing is performed via reitit in this case.
+* Rely on `s-exp.legba/openapi-handler`: from an OpenAPI file and a map of `[method path]` -> `handler` that matches the routes of the schema, returns a single handler that will manage routing (via reitit) and perform validation and marshaling of the data according to the schema (via networknt/json-schema-validator).
 This handler can simply be plugged to a RING server adapter and you're good to go.

-* Or use `s-exp.legba.handler/openapi-routes`: from a map of `[method path]` -> `handler` will return a new map of `[method path]` -> `openapi-handler`.
-From this map you can then plug the openapi handlers in any routing solution.
+* Or use `s-exp.legba.handler/openapi-map`: from an OpenAPI file and a map of `[method path]` -> `handler`, it will return a new map of `[method path]` -> `OpenAPI-handler` (which adds all the validation required from the schema provided).
+From this map you can then plug the OpenAPI handlers in any routing solution and compose as you prefer.

 ## Installation

 For now it's tools.deps only until an alpha is out.